Ball Pump With PSI Gauge

 Digital and part of the pump behavior.

-Useful, but often slower to read and adjust.
+A reading alone is weaker and often slower to read and adjust.

 Can inflate or deflate toward target pressure.